zacharypi/SSD19/README.md

 # SSD19
-Educational game on defending shootings
+Educational game on defending from fires
+Based on KidsCanCode Python tile-based game